-See 5 U.S.C. § 552(a)(1); 1 C.F.R. §§ 51.1-51.11.
+1 See 5 U.S.C. § 552(a)(1); 1 C.F.R. §§ 51.1-51.11.

-See National Technology Transfer and Advancement Act of 1995, Pub.
-L. No. 104-113 (1996); OFFICE OF MGMT. & BUDGET, EXEC.
-OFFICE OF THE PRESIDENT, OMB CIRCULAR No. A-119, FEDERAL PARTICIPATION IN THE DEVELOPMENT AND USE OF VOLUNTARY CONSENSUS STANDARDS AND IN CONFORMITY ASSESSMENT ACTIVITIES (1998); see also Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
+2 See National Technology Transfer and Advancement Act of 1995, Pub.
+L. No. 104-113 (1996); Office of Mgmt. & Budget, Exec.
+Office of the President, OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities (1998); see also Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
 Reg.
 1,357 (Jan.
 5, 1979) (recommending agencies use voluntary consensus standards in health and safety regulation).
 Voluntary consensus standards are created by private standard-development organizations that use a consensus-driven approach that ensures public participation and transparency.

-The Conference has conducted a study of agency experience with the practice of incorporation by reference, including the use of voluntary consensus standards.
-The study focused on three issues agencies frequently confront when incorporating by reference: (1) ensuring materials incorporated by reference are reasonably available to regulated and other interested parties; (2) updating regulations that incorporate by reference; and (3) navigating procedural requirements and resolving drafting difficulties when incorporating by reference.
+ensuring materials incorporated by reference are reasonably available to regulated and other interested parties; (2) updating regulations that incorporate by reference; and (3) navigating procedural requirements and resolving drafting difficulties when incorporating by reference.
 Agencies have used a variety of approaches to address these issues within the constraints of federal law and regulatory policy.
 This recommendation identifies and encourages those approaches that have proven most successful.

 Availability of Incorporated Materials.
 Ensuring that regulated and other interested parties have reasonable access to incorporated materials is perhaps the greatest challenge agencies face when incorporating by reference.
 When the relevant material is copyrighted-as is often the case with voluntary consensus standards-access issues are particularly problematic.
-There is some ambiguity in current law regarding the continuing scope of copyright protection for materials incorporated into regulations, as well as the question of what uses of such materials might constitute "fair use" under section 107 of the Copyright Act.
-Efforts to increase transparency of incorporated materials may conflict with copyright law and with federal policies recognizing the significant value of the public-private partnership in standards.
+There is some ambiguity in current law regarding the continuing scope of copyright protection for materials incorporated into regulations,3 as well as the question of what uses of such materials might constitute "fair use" under section 107 of the Copyright Act.4 Efforts to increase transparency of incorporated materials may conflict with copyright law and with federal policies recognizing the significant value of the public-private partnership in standards.